Warg: In Dungeons & Dragons

 In the context of the tabletop game Dungeons & Dragons, "wargs" first appeared in Gary Gygax's Swords and Spells supplement (1976), but were renamed to "worgs" (along with balrogs to "balors," ents to "treants," and hobbits to "halflings") in response to a lawsuit from Tolkien's estate.

 In the first edition of the Monster Manual (1977), "dire wolf (worg)" appears under the entry for "wolf."
 In later editions, such as the 2014 edition, "worg" receives its own entry.

-The worg of Dungeons & Dragons is a larger, more intelligent, and demonic version of the wolf, with a fiendish, demonic countenance and glowing eyes.
-They are neutral evil in alignment, and count as magical beasts.
-Despite their demonic traits, worgs tend to behave for the most part like regular wolves.
-They stalk around in dark forests and gloomy plains, hunting in packs (though they are also sometimes solitary).
-Lone worgs tend to hunt creatures smaller than themselves, while packs hunt large game.
-They attack with their teeth, and benefit from stealth and keen senses.
-Worgs bring gloom and menace wherever they go, and are said to have connections with demons.
-Worgs are sometimes enslaved by orcs, goblins, and other such creatures to act as mounts or as attack dogs.
-Sometimes they are specifically bred for these purposes.

 Worgs, unlike most animalistic creatures, can speak.
 They can speak their own language, as well as Goblin and Common.

 Other authors and media

 In George R. R. Martin's series of epic fantasy novels, A Song of Ice and Fire, and the series' television adaptation, Game of Thrones, Wargs are skinchangers who can enter the mind of animals (and in Bran Stark's case with Hodor, a person), see what they are seeing, and control their actions.
 In Wen Spencer's Tinker (Elfhome) series, wargs are large magically engineered wolves.

 Similar Tolkien-based creatures appear in some fantasy video games, including The Lord of the Rings Online, Age of Conan, and World of Warcraft, both as four-legged monsters, and as a race of anthropomorphic werewolves, the Worgen.